Arthropod fact sheet

 - Incomplete metamorphosis is where the insects change shape gradually but do not look like adults until they shed their last skin, then they change fast.
 Orders of this type include ephemeroptera (May flies), odonata (dragon and damsel flies), and plecoptera (stonefly).
 The three stages are called egg, nymph, and adult.

 Insect eggs vary greatly in color and shape.
-Only a few may be produces or masses of a thousand or more deposited.
+Only a few may survive from masses of a thousand or more deposited.

 The embryo usually develops from a fertilized egg but in some cases (wasps and bees) the unfertilized egg produces a male.